SuperT457/telegram-log-monitor/README.md

 To run the installation script you must provide, as CLI argument, the path to the log file you wish to monitor, then you may add some flags to custom your environment of execution.
 Run `./install.sh -h` for more details.
 This script copies the python script to a directory where you it to be executed.
 Then, after providing needed information via command line o as arguments, it will create an environment of execution and a systemd service that will automatically start.
 By default, the daemon is a root daemon, working in `/etc/systemd/system`, but you can create a custom user service with the `--user-service` flag, and it'll then be store in `~/.config/systemd/user`.

+## Future upgrades
+- I intend to integrate `ip_cache` and `last_pos` in a class as attributes for major code readbility and cleaness;
+- Divide the project into more files